The Producers

 The 2005 version of The Producers, Mel Brooks’ musical adaptation of his own 1967 comedy film, a screwball satire about a failing Jewish Broadway producer scheming to get rich quick via Springtime for Hitler, is driven by Nathan Lane’s lead performance as Max Bialystock.
 The Tony-winning Lane is at his zany, explosive, comedic best, with every action perfectly timed and controlled — solo number “Betrayed” deserves a standing ovation.
 The rest of the songs, too, all penned by Brooks, are catchy showstoppers in a classic-sounding style, with clever lyrics and committed performances from the talented ensemble; plenty of laughs.
 And let’s not forget director Susan Stroman, who also helmed the 2001 Broadway production, warmly conveying a colorful, comfortable, old-fashioned showbiz aesthetic.
 Contributions across the board.

-It all makes for a fun, faithful, lighthearted reproduction — maybe not as satirical or meaningful, as the ’67 original, but still fine entertainment, worth the price of admission just to see Lane’s acting genius.
-Now, just for context, think of how much more expensive, and valuable, the Broadway ticket price is compared to the movie ticket price.
+It all makes for a fun, faithful, lighthearted reproduction — maybe not as satirical or meaningful as the ’67 original, but still fine entertainment, worth the price of admission just to see Lane’s acting genius.
+However, the Broadway price of admission is much more expensive, and valuable, than the movie ticket.

 Discover more from Colin's Review